-The "bash" script can be structured like this:
+The bash script should look like this:

 This bash script retrieves the host name and uses it as the file name for the output file.
 In addition, you need to pass the parameter 32 or 64 to the script, depending on the Linux operating system architecture.
-Before actually running DSLinux, it ensures that the DSLinux is executable by entering the chmod +x command.
+Before actually running DSLinux, ensure that the script is executable by entering the chmod +x command.

-Before executing the bash script, it must also be made executable by using the chmod +x command.
+The bash script must also be made executable beforehand by using the chmod + x command.